 Jam Cocktails Are Cool – Look Who Else is Making Them!

-Each of these bloggers have killer jam making skills AND they know how to have a good time!
-So click the links below to see their different signature Jamtini cocktails.
-They are all delicious and unique!
-And after you mix your cocktail, sit back and browse their sites for other great recipes ideas.
-These ladies are SUPER talented and I just bet after a few minutes of browsing, your taste buds will be persuading you to make something to go with your jamtini.
+After you mix your cocktail, sit back and browse their sites for other great recipes ideas.
+These ladies are super talented.
+I bet, after a few minutes of browsing, your taste buds will be persuading you to make something to go with your jamtini.

 Lemon Raspberry Jamtini featuring lemon verbena and fresh raspberries.